 A quote from the Tutor of one volunteer “It is fair to say that places like Framwellgate Moor Youth & Community Centre change people’s lives.
 Without kind people like you, we would not achieve any success with our students, and they would not develop as they could.”

 Thank you to all our volunteers.
-To Mike, Dennis, Alan, Cailin, Hayley and YoYo who make running the centre so much easier.
-Being a volunteer is a two-way process – for the volunteer to learn or use skills and for the community centre having their contribution to the work being carried out effectively.
+To Mike, Dennis, Alan and Hayley who make running the centre so much easier.
+Being a volunteer is a two-way process – for the volunteer to learn or use skills they have and for the community centre to enjoy their contribution to the work being carried out effectively.

 The Coronation Celebration event at the Community Centre on Monday 8 May was a wonderful event.
 It was great to see so many families with young children enjoying it.
 Thanks to Cllr Amanda Hopgood, Cllr Mamie Simmons and Cllr Mark Wilkes for their grant towards running the event.